nicolewhite/algebra.js/index.md

 ### <a name="expressions-evaluate"></a> Evaluate

-Evaluate expressions by substituting in fractions or integers for variables.
+Evaluate expressions by substituting in fractions, integers, or other expressions for variables.
 Evaluating an expression for only some of its variables returns an expression object.
 Evaluating an expression for all of its variables returns a fraction object.

+#### Integers and Fractions

 ```js
 var expr = new Expression("x");